9 Side Effects Of Ginger You Must Know About

 Woman suffering with heartburn

 Ginger, when taken in higher doses (more than 4 grams per day), may cause mild heartburn.
-As per anecdotal evidence, other likely side effects include an upset stomach and belching.
+Other likely side effects of ginger include stomach discomfort, belching, acid reflux, and diarrhea (1).

-In case you are using ginger as an alternative remedy and are experiencing heartburn as a side effect, you may want to try ginger in the capsule form.
-This might not result in side effects.
+In case you are using ginger as an alternative remedy and are experiencing heartburn as a side effect, you may want to try ginger in capsule form.
+Anecdotal evidence suggests this may have minimal side effects.

 protip_icon Quick Tip